Private Attorneys General Act Law Experts in Los Angeles

 Will I receive compensation for reporting under the Private Attorneys General Act?

-Usually, employees who report under the Private Attorneys General Act do not get compensated for reporting.
-Instead, the employer is held responsible and must pay fees and penalties to the state.
+Typically, employees who report under the Private Attorneys General Act do not receive compensation for their reporting.
 For example, there’s a $100 civil penalty for any labor violation per employee.
-This means that if the employer has engaged in labor violations against 100 employees, they must pay $10,000 in fines and penalties to the state.

 These fines and penalties typically go directly to the state, and not to the employees themself.
 Employees then have the right to file an independent lawsuit to reclaim those wages.